hackforla/lucky-parking/README.md

 # Sample data is cleaned to data/processed
 make data

+# To create a smaller or larger sample from full dataset
+# Where 0 < frac < 1 and clean is True/False
+# If the sample is cleaned, it ends up in data/processed
+# If the sample is not cleaned, it ends up in data/interim

+# Example of 20% sampling of dataset and is cleaned
+make sample frac=0.2 clean=True
 ```
-To create a smaller or larger sample from full dataset use: make sample frac={your fraction here} clean=False
-Use make sample frac={your fraction here} clean=True, for cleaned csv dataset that ends up in processed
-For 15% csv sample that is cleaned: make sample frac=0.15 clean=True

 #### Uploading your changes to your fork
 If you haven't already, create a fork of the repo--this is your version of our code from which you will do pull requests from.